Stahlwalker/blog/_posts/2019-04-20-email-marketing.md

 tags: email marketing mail marketing-automation
 ---
 #### Basic essentials for a successful email nurture campaign:
-In order to develop a marketing email campaign, you have to break it down into 3 tiers, **NEED**, **LEARN**, and **PATH TO LOYALTY**.
+In order to develop a marketing email campaign, you have to break it down into three tiers, **NEED**, **LEARN**, and **PATH TO LOYALTY**.
 Now path to loyalty can mean a couple of different things, it could be path to paid, path to ambassador, basically it’s the end funnel of your desired outcome.

 Note that I'm assuming you have some sort of working marketing automation software in place such as Marketo, MailChimp or HubSpot.
 I've added links to them to the related resource section but that would be the absolute first step above all.
 So, let's get started...
 <br>
 <br>